mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--print-predictions` (Default value = `false`)

-  - `true` The predictions for individual examples and labels are printed on the console.
+  - `true` The predictions for individual examples and outputs are printed on the console.

     - `decimals` (Default value = `2`) The number of decimals to be used for real-valued predictions or 0, if the number of decimals should not be restricted.